 Regional SCIP Implementation Councils (RSICs) are chartered by the State Interoperability Council (IC) with membership based on representation from each county within the planning regions already established by Wisconsin Emergency Management (WEM).
 There are six distinct regions in Wisconsin: East Central, Northeast, Northwest, Southeast, Southwest, and West Central.

 Each RSIC is supported by a grant-funded Regional Interoperability Coordinator (RIC) who is experienced in public safety communications and emergency response.
 There are three WEM-funded RICs: Jeff Stauber for East Central & West Central regions, Andy Faust for Northeast & Northwest regions, and Tom Czaja for Southeast & Southwest regions.
-In addition to the three RICs, Gene Oldenburg acts as the Statewide Interoperability Coordinator (SWIC).
+Tom will also act as the Statewide Interoperability Coordinator (SWIC).

 Regional Interoperability Coordinators (RICs)